Sea Isle City, New Jersey: Geography

 According to the United States Census Bureau, the city had a total area of 2.75 square miles (7.13 km^{2}), including 2.20 square miles (5.71 km^{2}) of land and 0.55 square miles (1.42 km^{2}) of water (19.93%).

 Sea Isle City is a beach town with most of its housing used for vacation rentals and second homes.
 It has a 1.5 mi beachfront promenade starting at 29th Street and ending on 57th street and several arcades, shops, restaurants and bars in the center of town.
 The epicenter of the town is John F. Kennedy Blvd.
 (41st Street).

 Sea Isle is not an "island city" as it shares its land on Ludlam Island with Strathmere, which is part of Upper Township.
 Neighboring Ocean City, however, is an island city as it includes the entire island.

 Unincorporated communities, localities and place names located partially or completely within the city include Ludlam Beach and Townsends Inlet (located at the south end of Ludlam Island).

+The city contains a small Italian-American enclave and community known as Fish Alley, formed by poor Italian immigrant fishermen and their families.
+The enclave, originally consisting of shanties, contains various docks, ports, and Venetian-style canals, and it still serves as a port and home for multigenerational Italian-American fishermen.
+Fish Alley is also home to various dockside Italian seafood restaurants that are largely supplied by, owned by, and sustained by the Sea Isle City Italian-American fisherman community.

-Sea Isle City borders Avalon Borough, Dennis Township, Middle Township and Upper Township, along with the Atlantic Ocean.
+Sea Isle City borders Avalon Borough, Dennis Township, Middle Township, and Upper Township, along with the Atlantic Ocean.